Assisting you to find the information you need

 Or, feel free to use the Contact Form to send us a message

-There are a number of laws and policies that influence how schools and institutions of higher education support students with print disabilities who need AIM and AT.
-Use this link for Laws and Policies…
+There are a number of laws and policies that influence how schools and institutions of higher education support students with print disabilities who need Accessible Educational Materials (AEM) and Assistive Technology (AT).
+Use this link for more information about Laws and Policies…

 Assistance for Parents and Families